 Water: Green Infrastructure

 EPA is assessing the performance of green infrastructure practices in several communities.
 Researchers are examining the impacts of green infrastructure not only on water quality and aquatic ecosystems, but on social and economic outcomes as well.
 EPA is particularly interested in the potential for green infrastructure to revitalize struggling communities while advancing water quality goals.
+Learn more about EPA research on green infrastructure.

 For the last 100 years, the Lick Run stream in Cincinnati was put into a pipe that combines storm flows and sewage.
 During even small storms, the pipe spills its polluted mixture into the nearby Mill Creek where downstream water quality is compromised.